ELEN-Workshops-and-LDI/LDI-ML/README.md

 3. Comparison of results
 #### Future Action
 Input and testing of results from other predictive models, e.g. LSTM.
 This was not done due to these components of the project being develope simultaneously.

+## Optimisation 2([5] - PORTFOLIO OPTIMISATION Folder)
+### Compute covariance [5.0]
+This Jupyter notebook is dedicated to computing the covariance and returns of different financial zones and the ASX index.
+The notebook processes monthly data from various sources, aligns them by date, and calculates the percentage change in prices to determine returns.
+These returns are then used to compute the covariance matrix, which is essential for understanding the relationships between the different zones and the ASX index in terms of price movements.

+Key steps involved in the notebook:
+1. Import necessary libraries such as pandas and numpy.
+2. Load monthly data for ASX and different zones from CSV files.
+3. Convert date strings into datetime objects and align all data to a common monthly period.
+4. Set the 'Date' as the index for each DataFrame and ensure there are no duplicate indices.
+5. Intersect the indices of all DataFrames to find common dates and reindex the DataFrames to these common dates.
+6. Calculate returns by computing the percentage change in prices.
+7. Combine the returns of all zones and the ASX into a single DataFrame.
+8. Compute the covariance matrix from the combined returns DataFrame.
+9. Output the returns and covariance matrix for analysis.

+This notebook is crucial for portfolio optimization as it provides insights into how different assets move in relation to each other, which is fundamental for risk management and allocation strategies.

+### Compute diminishing SVG [5.3]

+This Jupyter notebook is focused on implementing a Stochastic Gradient Descent (SGD) with a diminishing step size for portfolio optimization.
+The goal is to maximize the Sharpe ratio, which is a measure of return per unit of risk, by adjusting the portfolio weights.

+Key steps involved in the notebook:
+1. Import necessary libraries such as numpy for numerical operations and pandas for data handling.
+2. Load the combined returns data from a CSV file into a pandas DataFrame.
+3. Convert the DataFrame into a numpy array to facilitate calculations.
+4. Define functions to calculate the Sharpe ratio and its gradient, which are essential for the optimization process.
+5. Implement the SGD algorithm with a diminishing step size to optimize the portfolio weights.
+This includes:
+   - Calculating the gradient of the Sharpe ratio with respect to the weights.
+   - Updating the weights using the calculated gradient and the diminishing step size.
+   - Normalizing the weights so that their sum equals 1 and ensuring they are non-negative.
+   - Storing the history of Sharpe ratios and weights for analysis.
+6. Plot the progression of the Sharpe ratio and the changes in portfolio weights over iterations using matplotlib.
+7. Output the optimal portfolio weights and display them in a table format using pandas.

+This notebook is crucial for understanding how different asset allocations can affect the performance of a portfolio and allows for dynamic adjustments based on the calculated gradients and changing market conditions.

+### Newton method Computation [5.4]

+This Jupyter notebook is designed to implement the Newton's method for optimizing portfolio weights to maximize the Sharpe ratio.
+The Sharpe ratio is a measure of the excess return per unit of risk in an investment.

+Key steps involved in the notebook:
+1. Import necessary libraries such as numpy for numerical operations and pandas for data handling.
+2. Load the mean returns and covariance matrix data from CSV files into pandas DataFrames.
+3. Convert the DataFrames into numpy arrays to facilitate calculations.
+4. Define functions to calculate the Sharpe ratio, its gradient, and its Hessian, which are essential for the optimization process.
+5. Implement the Newton's method to optimize the portfolio weights.
+This includes:
+   - Calculating the gradient and Hessian of the Sharpe ratio with respect to the weights.
+   - Updating the weights using the inverse of the Hessian matrix multiplied by the gradient.
+   - Normalizing the weights so that their sum equals 1 and ensuring they are non-negative.
+   - Storing the history of Sharpe ratios and weights for analysis.
+6. Plot the progression of the Sharpe ratio and the changes in portfolio weights over iterations using matplotlib.
+7. Output the optimal portfolio weights and display them in a table format using pandas.

+This notebook is crucial for understanding how different asset allocations can affect the performance of a portfolio and allows for dynamic adjustments based on the calculated gradients and changing market conditions.